Kevin Federline: Relationship with Shar Jackson

-Federline was engaged to actress Shar Jackson, with whom he has a daughter, Kori Madison Federline (born July 31, 2002), and a son, Kaleb Michael Jackson Federline (born July 20, 2004).
-The couple separated shortly before their son's birth.
-Federline ended things with Jackson for a relationship with pop singer Britney Spears.
+In 2000, Federline began dating actress and singer Shar Jackson.
+He was engaged to Jackson, with whom he has a daughter, Kori Madison Federline (b.
+July 31, 2002), and a son, Kaleb Michael Jackson Federline (b.
+July 20, 2004).
+The couple separated shortly before their son's birth, as Federline ended things with Jackson for a relationship with pop singer Britney Spears.
 Jackson later commented that Federline's relationship with Spears "wasn't like just breaking up a relationship.
-It was like breaking up a family", but sustained an amicable relationship with Federline, complimenting his parenting.
+It was like breaking up a family", but the pair sustained an amicable relationship, with Jackson complimenting his parenting.

 Marriage to Britney Spears

-After three months of dating, Federline and Spears announced their engagement in July 2004; they were married on September 18 in a nondenominational ceremony at a residence in Studio City, California, filing legal papers on October 6.
-Due to the fact that Federline got into a relationship with Spears when his ex-girlfriend Shar Jackson was pregnant with Federline's second child, the romance between Federline and Spears received intense attention from the media, with accusations of Federline leaving Jackson when she was pregnant to get with Spears and Federline being seen as a "gold digger".
-The controversy of his breakup with Jackson, the controversy of his relationship with Spears, the accusations of him being a "gold digger", and the disparity in fame between him and Spears all made Federline both a frequent target of ridicule and an extremely disliked celebrity.
-Federline and Spears have two sons together, born in September 2005 and September 2006.
-Federline and Spears appeared in the 2005 reality television series Britney & Kevin: Chaotic, which consisted of their home videos.
-He also appeared in the 2004 movie You Got Served, and subsequently guest-starred in an episode of CSI that premiered in October 2006.
-He also guest-starred on the NBC show 1 vs. 100, along with the cast of Las Vegas, in the episode "Delinda's Box".
+After three months of dating, Federline and Spears announced their engagement in July 2004; they were married on September 18 in a nondenominational ceremony at a residence in Studio City, California, but became legally valid on October 6.
+Due to the fact that Federline got into a relationship with Spears when his ex-girlfriend Shar Jackson was pregnant with Federline's second child, the romance between Federline and Spears received intense attention from the media, with Federline being seen as a "gold digger".
+The controversy of his breakup with Jackson, his relationship with Spears, the accusations of him being a "gold digger", and the disparity in fame between him and Spears all made Federline both a frequent target of ridicule and an extremely disliked celebrity.
+Federline and Spears have two sons together.